petterh/textedit/docs/Chapter-14-File-Management.md

 ## The Open File Dialog

 The Open File and Save File common dialogs are little Explorers in their own right.
-Figure 20 shows TextEdit’s Open File dialog in action.
+Figure&nbsp;20 shows TextEdit’s Open File dialog in action.
 As you can see, it has four extra controls – one static label, one edit control used to show a preview of the selected file, one icon to show the type of the selected file and one checkbox that lets you open the file in a new window.

 ![The Open File Dialog](Chapter-14-File-Management-Figure20.bmp)

-**Figure 20: The Open File Dialog.** The extra controls on the right come from the dialog template IDD_PREVIEW_CHILD.
+**Figure&nbsp;20: The Open File Dialog.** The extra controls on the right come from the dialog template IDD_PREVIEW_CHILD.

 You change the look of most common dialogs by specifying a resource template that replaces the default dialog.
 The Open and Save dialogs are exceptions; you specify, instead, the template of a child dialog that is added to the system-supplied dialog.
 The template must have the WS_CHILD style bit set, and it should include a static control with the ID stc32.
 This is a placeholder for the system-supplied dialog, and tells GetOpenFileName and GetSaveFileName how to place the child dialog in relation to predefined controls.
-Figure 21 shows the child dialog (IDD_PREVIEW_CHILD); its relationship to Figure 20 should be clear.
+Figure&nbsp;21 shows the child dialog (IDD_PREVIEW_CHILD); its relationship to Figure&nbsp;20 should be clear.

 ![The Open File Child Dialog](Chapter-14-File-Management-Figure21.bmp)

-**Figure 21: The Open File Child Dialog.** The STATIC control labeled stc32 is a placeholder for the standard contents of the Open File dialog.
+**Figure&nbsp;21: The Open File Child Dialog.** The STATIC control labeled stc32 is a placeholder for the standard contents of the Open File dialog.

 [Sidebar: The Open File Common Dialog Bug](Sidebar-The-Open-File-Common-Dialog-Bug.md)

 ## Filter Strings

 The file openDlgCommon.cpp defines everything the Open and Save dialogs have in common.
-Aside from fixing the problem described in the sidebar “Open File Common Dialog Bug,” the code here is mostly concerned with handling filter strings – the strings that go into the combo box labeled “File Type” in Figure 20.
+Aside from fixing the problem described in the sidebar “Open File Common Dialog Bug,” the code here is mostly concerned with handling filter strings – the strings that go into the combo box labeled “File Type” in Figure&nbsp;20.
 As we shall see, this is a rather convoluted business.

 The lpstrFilter member of the OPENFILENAME structure points to a string defining the predefined filter entries. (“Predefined?”
 I hear you ask.
 Well, there is a member named lpstrCustomFilter as well, which I’ll get back to in a moment.)
 Each combo box entry is defined by two strings – the text that appears in the drop-down list, and the corresponding wildcard pattern.
 Each of these sub-strings is null-terminated.
 For example: